ghall15/fiscalhistory/webpage/_build/html/_sources/war_of_1812.txt

 Background
 ==========

-* Gordon Wood: "The War of 1812 is the strangest war in American history."
+* Gordon S. [Wood]_: "The War of 1812 is the strangest war in American history."

 * Articulation by Gallatin of Principles for War Finance